 ARM Linux isn't yet supported.

 Packages for app stores aren't yet supported.

-Registration of URL handlers and file type associations isn't yet supported.
+Registration of file type associations isn't yet supported.

-There's no direct support for importing Maven projects, and the supplied command to read classpaths doesn't work on Windows.
+For JVM apps, there's no direct support for importing Maven projects and the supplied command to read classpaths only works on UNIX.

 Changes in terminal size whilst a build is in progress won't be respected.